rabbibotton/clog/QLOT.md

 Using QLOT with CLOG Builder

 QLOT creates a local quicklisp for your project.
-The following instructions will show you how to take a CLOG project (or and Common Lisp project) and convert it for use woth qlot.
+The following instructions will show you how to take a CLOG project (or any Common Lisp project) and convert it for use with qlot.

 https://github.com/fukamachi/qlot

-NOTE - qlot does not seem to work with window
+NOTE - qlot does not appear to work with Windows

-After have created a CLOG project, copy it to its own porjects DIR do not use ~/common-lisp
+After you have created a CLOG project, copy it to its own projects directory, do not use ~/common-lisp or other project directory already in use by your global quicklisp install.

 for this example I created ~/projects and then move my CLOG project qtest to ~/projects/qtest

-So cd to ~/projects/qtest
+cd ~/projects/qtest

 Create a file call qlfile with:

 ```
 dist http://dist.ultralisp.org/
 ```

+(I am using the REPL method for maximum compatability, if you alredy know qlot you can use the command line tool if you have installed it.)

 run sbcl and type: